 - For the Thaumaturge, artificers and mystics are also considered "miracle workers," so member of these classes may pursue this Path.

 Artillerists are a closely-guarded dwarven secret.
-This specialty can only be learned from the Guild of Artificers--so non-dwarven gunsmiths are very rare.
+This specialty can only be learned from the Guild of Artificers--so non-dwarven gunsmiths are very rare; however, anyone able to gain the trust of the Guild of Artificers may study this specialty.

 Battle Smiths are the second-most widely known artifice specialty.
 Within dwarven society, they work alongside the arillerists; though only battle smiths have become a part of Honderreicher and Tsarish society.